The model is sent to software used by the printing machine.

 We mainly work with Product Developers who have a very clear idea, vision and design of the part that we can create with additive manufacturing and the SLM process.
 Most of our clients provide us with their designs in a CAD file but if you require design to be done, we can put you in contact with the right designers that will suit your specifications.

 Talk to us early in the design process to determine whether 3D printing is suitable for the printing of your parts.
 Most of our clients provide us with their designs in a CAD file but if you require design to be created, we can put you in contact with a designer.
 We have been metal 3D printing parts for more than 10 years and are happy to look at your design and assist with design ideas.

 3D PRINTING PROTOTYPES

 Many of our clients start their 3D printing journey by printing a prototype; this is a good way to make and test their design and provide them with a completely functional part.
-With rapid prototyping our 3D metal printing is able to bring a product to life quicker than ever.
-With such a speedy turnaround, products come to life in unbelievable time frames.
+With rapid prototyping our SLM 3D printing is able to bring a product to life quicker than ever.
+Metal 3D printing products come to life in unbelievable time frames.

 MOVING INTO PRODUCTION

 We have a number of clients who were early adopters of metal 3D printing and understand the technology.
 This has allowed them to move into full-scale production of their parts using our 3D printing services.
 For the right products, this is a very cost-effective option.